JordanTaylorJ/JordanTaylorJ/README.md

 I am a recent graduate from a full stack software engineering program.

 I am experienced 💫 working with JavaScript, React, HTML, CSS, Ruby on Rails, and SQL.
 I'm currently 🔭 learning about Flask.
-I look forward to 🌱 building a full stack application utilizing the backend framework Flask and refreshing up on Python.
+I look forward to 🌱 refreshing up on Python and building a full stack application utilizing the backend framework Flask.

 I also have a bachelors in accounting 🧮 and marketing 📈 from Colorado State University 💙 and a fixed-wing private pilot license ✈️.